 These prospective financial statements have been prepared in accordance with the requirements of the Crown Entities Act 2004, which includes the requirement to comply with New Zealand generally accepted accounting practice (NZ GAAP).
-These prospective financial statements comply with NZ IFRS and other applicable Financial Reporting Standards as appropriate for public benefit entities.
+They also comply with NZ IFRS and other applicable Financial Reporting Standards as appropriate for public benefit entities.